Hans Kammler: Arnsberg Forest Massacre

-In late March 1945, Kammler ordered the ZV division (in German) (units that operated the V-2 rockets) to execute forced laborers and their families (200 men, women and children) after his car was held up on a crowded road in the Sauerland.
-Kammler allegedly felt he was under some "vague threat" from them, so he had them murdered.
-The killings coincided with the evacuation of V2 units due to the Allied advance into Germany.
-(Note: According to statements made by two former SS personnel from ZV Division in 1958 during their trial for killing Soviet and Polish workers and their families, Kammler issued the direct orders for the massacre.
-After the massacre the ZV division destroyed its V-2 equipment and became an infantry unit.
+In late March 1945, Kammler's car was held up on a crowded road in the Sauerland by a group of slave labourers and their families, guarded by troops of the ZV Division (V-2 rocket operators).
+Kammler allegedly felt he was under some "vague threat" from the slave group and ordered the ZV troops to kill them all (200 men, women, and children).
+The killings coincided with the evacuation of V-2 units due to the Allied advance into Germany.
+(Note: Two former SS men from ZV Division stated during their 1958 trial for killing Soviet and Polish workers and their families that Kammler issued the direct orders for the massacre.
+After the massacre, the ZV Division destroyed its V-2 equipment and became an infantry unit.
 Several scientific studies have been undertaken at the location to understand the nature of the massacre.)